-Your list of to-dos before baby arrives is seemingly endless—buy a crib, prepare the nursery and go nuts picking sweet little outfits for your mini-me, and that’s just for starters.
-But few decisions are as important as choosing the right pediatrician.
+Your list of to-dos before baby arrives is seemingly endless.
+Buy a crib, prepare the nursery, go wild picking sweet little outfits for your mini-me—and that’s just for starters.
+But few decisions are as important as finding the right NJ pediatrician.
 Where do you begin?
-We’ve got tips to help make your choice easier.
+We’ve got tips to help make choosing easier.

 Most pediatricians welcome the opportunity to meet with expectant parents, answer questions and get updated on any potential health issues with baby.
 If a doctor won’t meet with you, that’s probably a sign he or she isn’t a good fit.

-Once you’ve made a decision, remember to err on the side of overcommunication about your concerns.
-“If you’re not happy with any aspect of the treatment you and your child are receiving, you should talk to the pediatrician directly,” recommends Dr. Francis.
+Once you’ve made a decision, remember to err on the side of overcommunication.
+“If you’re not happy with any aspect of the treatment you and your child are receiving, you should talk to the pediatrician directly,” recommends Francis.
 “If the response doesn’t address your concerns, or if the problem simply can’t be resolved, seek another physician.”

-For more tips on what to look for and how to choose a doc, go to healthychildren.org.
+For more tips on what to look for and how to choose a NJ pediatrician, go to healthychildren.org.